Celebrating History

 150th Anniversary Celebration, Labor Day Weekend 2023

-Gold Hill School ~1895
+150 Years of the Gold Hill School Presentation

 Ode to the Gold Hill School: